abhinaypandey02/sociocube/apps/web/app/blogs/content/why-ugc-is-the-future-of-marketing.md

 - **Start Small**: Encourage your audience to share photos or videos with your product.
 - **Show Appreciation**: Feature user content on your official channels.
 - **Collaborate with Creators**: Partner with micro-influencers and UGC creators for tailored campaigns.
-- **List Yourself**: Creators can join platforms like Freeluencers to connect with brands that need fresh, authentic content.
+- **List Yourself**: Creators can join platforms like SocioCube to connect with brands that need fresh, authentic content.

 ---